caishaosmanper/Walmart-Sales-Performance-Analysis/README.md

 ### Approach Utilized

 1. __Data Wrangling:__ The process of converting raw data into a usable form
-> Database construction
+> 1. Database construction
-> Table creation and data insertion
+> 2. Table creation and data insertion
-> Identification of columns containing null values.
+> 3. Identification of columns containing null values.
 Our database doesn't contain null values; during table creation, we enforced the __NOT NULL__ constraint for each field, effectively filtering out any null values.

-2. __Feature engineering:__ The process of selecting, transforming, extracting, combining, and manipulating raw data to generate the desired variables for analysis
+2. __Feature engineering:__ This is the process of selecting, transforming, extracting, combining, and manipulating raw data to generate the desired variables for analysis
-> Introduce 'time_of_day' column for Morning, Afternoon, and Evening sales insights, aiding in identifying peak sales periods.
+- 1. Introduce 'time_of_day' column for Morning, Afternoon, and Evening sales insights, aiding in identifying peak sales periods.
-> Integrate 'day_name' column, extracting days of the week (Mon, Tue, Wed, Thur, Fri) for branch activity analysis, determining peak days.
+- 2. Integrate 'day_name' column, extracting days of the week (Mon, Tue, Wed, Thur, Fri) for branch activity analysis, determining peak days.
-> Implement 'month_name' column, extracting months (Jan, Feb, Mar) to analyze sales and profit trends by month, identifying peak periods.
+- 3. Implement 'month_name' column, extracting months (Jan, Feb, Mar) to analyze sales and profit trends by month, identifying peak periods.

 3.__Exploratory Data Analysis (EDA):__ The process of exploring data is conducted to address the outlined questions and project objectives.
 __Business Inquiries that are Addressed__